TimL20/icinga2api_py/doc/42_IOM_internally.rst

 This chapter aims to give an overview of how the IOM feature works internally, behind the “frontend” library API.

-The chapter was written after I started reading my own code after not working at it for months.
-At least now, the code is actually not well-written - it should be refactored later…
+The chapter was written when I started reading my own code after not working at it for months.

-But at least the different parts of functionality are in different modules.

 session
 -------